sparkflows/sparkflows-docs/docs/azure/running-on-standalone.rst

 Deployment Guide
 =======================

-Fire can be easily installed on an Azure Standalone VM.
+Fire Insights can be easily installed on an Azure Standalone VM.

 prerequisite:
 -------------